 “The earlier a 529 is established, the more risk it can take, hopefully maximizing the tax-free growth,” says Andrew Aran, a partner at Regency Wealth Management.
 He says that this extra time allows investors to take more chances with stocks, where the longer-term return is higher but the short-term return can be volatile.

 “You need to know the time horizon of when the funds will be needed, the amount you will need to save in a 529 plan by the time college comes around, and the level of risk you are taking on the investments will likely change as you are getting closer to needing the funds,” says Johnson.
-“This is where an adviser can help you.”
+“This is where an advisor can help you.”

 “More-conservative investors will choose a target-date strategy that automatically reduces the equity allocation as the college years get closer,” says Aran.
 With a lower allocation to stocks as the student nears college, the 529 plan becomes less risky.